HubRise/website/content/apps/quick-up/en/overview.md

 With the Quick Up dashboard and mobile app, your team can book same-day or scheduled pickups, track every order in real time, set recurring routes or bespoke delivery rules, and assign preferred drivers—all from a single, intuitive control panel.

 Customers order through your branded website, a marketplace, a food-ordering platform, by phone or any other sales channel, and Quick Up’s drivers collect and deliver those orders.
-Behind the scenes, dynamic route optimisation, live driver data and cost analytics work together to cut wait times and keep delivery costs under control.
+Behind the scenes, dynamic route optimisation, real-time driver geolocation and cost analysis combine to cut waiting times and keep delivery costs under control.

 ## Integration Features